rqlite/rqlite.io/content/en/docs/Guides/config/_index.md

 	</tr>
 	<tr>
 		<td><code>-raft-reap-read-only-node-timeout</code></td>
-		<td>Time after which a non-reachable read replica (non-voting node) will be reaped.
+		<td>Time after which a non-reachable read replica (non-voting) node will be reaped.
 If not set, no reaping takes place.
-		    <br><br>This can be useful if you have a deployment where read replicas tend to come and go, and you want to avoid explicitly removing those nodes.
+		    <br><br>This can be useful if you have a deployment where read replica (non-voting) nodes tend to come and go, and you want to avoid explicitly removing those nodes.
 </td>
 	</tr>
 	<tr>